huatzhi/Final-Assessment-for-October-Intake-2016/README.md

 * An Auction App
 * A Second-Nand Buy and Sell App (e.g. Carousell, mudah.com.my, imsold)

-Your app must include at least the following 5 features:
+Your app must include *at least* the following 5 features:

 1. A user authentication from scratch (sign up/sign in).
 [This may be a useful resource](http://guides.rubyonrails.org/action_controller_overview.html#session) to help you get started.
 2. Users should have a concept of roles (for e.g. admin vs regular users).
 3. A search functionality (for e.g. search for users, search for products).
 4. Integrate with at least 1 external API provider (Twitter, Facebook etc+).
 5. Some AJAX functionality.

 ###2.
 App planning
 Plan your app in Trello and add your lead mentor as a collaborator.
 Given the time frame, prioritize accordingly on the main features that you would like to focus on.

 ###3.
 Write some tests
-a.
-Write some model validation test (for e.g. unique email).
+1. Write some model validation test (for e.g. unique email).
-b.
-Write at least 2 model specs, testing any custom model methods (test for happy and edgy paths).
+2. Write at least 2 model specs, testing any custom model methods (test for happy and edgy paths).
-c.
-Write at least 1 integration spec using Capybara's library.
+3. Write at least 1 integration spec using Capybara's library.

 ###4.
 When you are done, or when the time's up, *git commit and git push* to your Github repo.

 ###5.
 [Schedule a time](https://calendly.com/nextacademy) with us for a code review session.

-* During the code review session, you will be asked to demonstrate your app and explain your code
+During the code review session, you will be asked to demonstrate your app and explain your code

 ```
 - Dates: 27 and 28 Dec, 2016